hyogrin/multi-agent-doc-research-base/README.md

 # Multi-Agent Doc Research
+This AI-powered chatbot performs custom deep research on uploaded documents using a semantic chunking strategy for precise and meaningful vectorization.
+Through multi-agent collaboration, it delivers accurate, context-aware answers to user queries.

-An AI-powered chatbot that leverages planning and search to provide accurate and context-aware responses to user queries.
-Built with FastAPI, Azure OpenAI, and Chainlit, this project demonstrates advanced techniques for enhancing LLM applications with agentic patterns, multi-agents, modular design and evaluation support.
+Built with FastAPI, Azure OpenAI, and Chainlit, the system showcases advanced techniques for enhancing LLM-based applications—such as agentic patterns, modular architecture, multi-agent orchestration, and evaluation support.

+At its core, the multi-agent deep research engine combines Semantic Kernel and the Microsoft Agent Framework to generate high-quality analytical reports.
+By employing group chat coordination and a magnetic multi-agent pattern, it achieves deeper reasoning and consistent, well-structured outputs.

 ![multi-agent-doc-research-architecture-Page-2.jpg](/images/multi-agent-doc-research-architecture-Page-2.jpg)